 I know that I’m an idiot and I don’t know what I’m doing but I want to be better, and I want your help to do it.

 If you’re here, to me, you’re an angel.
-I’m not being precious, I’m just… I love the DFW quote… fuck it here’s the whole thing:
+I’m not being precious, I’m just… I love the DFW quote… (this actually isn’t the whole thing):

 That there might not be angels, but there are people who might as well be angels.”